 - Of the six building types studied, all can be Zero Energy Ready (ZER) for upfront costs of 0-7 percent, and all types breakeven in eight years or less when there are no additional upfront costs.

-- Existing office buildings retrofitted to zero energy, with renewables, can produce a return on their investment in as little as five to six years.
+- Existing office buildings retrofitted to zero energy, with renewables, can produce a return on their investment in as little as five to six years in comparison to a code compliant renovation.*

 - Building energy demand can be reduced 44 – 54 percent across all building types with technology that’s readily available today.